HerodotusDev/hdp/README.md

 [![CI](https://github.com/HerodotusDev/hdp/actions/workflows/ci.yml/badge.svg)](https://github.com/HerodotusDev/hdp/actions/workflows/ci.yml)

+> WARNING: This codebase is experimental and has not been audited.

+_Enhance zk-offchain compute for verifiable onchain data using zkVMs_

 HDP stands for Herodotus Data Processor, which is able to process a range of block data and retrieve valid values from proving ZK-STARK proof.
 For more explanation, check out the documentation.

 CLI is mainly used for processing human-readable requests to Cairo-Program acceptable format files.
 In the broader view, this is called the `pre-processing step`.
 Additionally provides some useful features that are supported for development.